orbcode/orbuculum/README.md

   `-s, --server [address]:[port]`: Set address for explicit TCP Source connection, (default none:2332).

   `-T, --tpiu`: Remove TPIU formatting from incoming data stream.
+TPIU is removed from tag 1 when source is an ORBTrace mini 1.4.0 or higher.

-  `-t, --tag x,y,...`: List of streams to decode (and onward route) from the probe (low stream numbers are TPIU channels). *By default only stream 1 (ITM) is routed.*
+  `-t, --tag x,y,...`: List of streams to decode (and onward route) from the probe (low stream numbers are TPIU channels). *By default only stream 1 (ITM) is routed over legacy protocol.*

 Orbfifo